-253 The agency and commissioner shall execute a mutually acceptable land disposition agreement not sooner 254 than 35 days after the expiration of its 180 day option to purchase as provided for in this section or not 255 sooner than 10 days and not later than 90 days, unless extended by a mutual agreement of the parties, 256 after the host municipality declines to exercise or assign its right of first refusal to purchase the real 257 property.
-Such land disposition agreement shall be subject to the agency securing all necessary state and 258 local permits and approvals, and subject to a satisfactory environmental review.
-If the agency and the 259 commissioner do not execute a mutually acceptable land disposition agreement in such time period, or at 260 the conclusion of an arbitrator's review, as applicable, the commissioner may dispose of the real property 261 in a manner consistent with the provisions of this chapter; provided, however, that the commissioner shall 262 not unreasonably withhold his acceptance of a bona fide offer from the agency.
-If the agency is aggrieved 263 by a decision of the commissioner, it may appeal to the committee within 15 days.
-The committee shall, 264 within 15 days appoint an independent arbitrator to review the proposal.
-The arbitrator shall have 30 days 265 to conduct said review.
-The decision of the arbitrator shall be binding upon the commissioner and the 266 agency.
+The agency and commissioner shall execute a mutually acceptable land disposition agreement not sooner then 35 days after the expiration of its 180 day option to purchase as provided for in this section or not sooner than 10 days and not later then 90 days, unless extended by a mutual agreement of the parties, after the host municipality declines to exercise or assign its right of first refusal to purchase the real property.
+Such land disposition agreement shall be subject to the agency securing all necessary state and local permits and approvals, and subject to a satisfactory environmental review.
+If the agency and the commissioner do not execute a mutually acceptable land disposition agreement in such time period, or at the conclusion of an arbitrator's review, as applicable, the commissioner may dispose of the real property in a manner consistent with the provisions of this chapter; provided, however, that the commissioner shall not unreasonably withhold his acceptance of a bona fide offer from the agency.
+If the agency is aggrieved by a decision of the commissioner, it may appeal to the committee within 15 days.
+The committee shall, within 15 days appoint an independent arbitrator to review the proposal.
+The arbitrator shall have 30 days to conduct said review.
+The decision of the arbitrator shall be binding upon the commissioner and the agency.

-267 The agency may acquire an interest in real property only after approval of a redevelopment plan for such 268 real property by the board of directors of the agency; provided, however, that prior to the submission of 269 said redevelopment plan to the board for approval, the agency shall conduct a public hearing in the host 270 municipality to allow for local input on the redevelopment plan and as to the potential reuses for the real 271 property, including, but not limited to, its suitability for economic development, job creation, or 272 preservation as open space, and what reuse restrictions, if any, should be imposed on its use and 273 development.
-The agency shall publish notice of the hearing in the central register published by the state 274 secretary pursuant to section 20A of chapter 9 within 30 days of the date of the hearing.
-Notification of 275 the public hearing shall also be sent to the host municipality.
-Said notice shall be sent to the city manager in the case of a city under a Plan E form of government, the mayor and city council in the case of all other

-277 cities, the chairman of the board of selectmen in the case of a town, the county commissioners, the

-- regional planning agency, and the representatives to the general court representing said host municipality. - 279 The agency shall set forth in such notice a description of the real property, a copy of the proposed - redevelopment plan and the date of the public hearing.
-A notice of the public hearing shall also be placed, - at least once each week for the 4 consecutive weeks preceding the hearing, in newspapers with sufficient - circulation to inform the people of the host municipality.
-The hearing shall be held in the host - 283 municipality not sooner than 30 days and not later than 35 days after the notice is published in the central - 284 register. - 285 agency through either a conveyance or lease shall be designated by the economic assistance coordinating are defined in section 3A of chapter 23A, and such real property shall be eligible for all the incentives and
+The agency may acquire an interest in real property only after approval of a redevelopment plan for such real property by the board of directors of the agency; provided, however, that prior to the submission of said redevelopment plan to the board for approval, the agency shall conduct a public hearing in the host municipality to allow for local input on the redevelopment plan and as to the potential reuses for the real property, including, but not limited to, its suitability for economic development, job creation, or preservation as open space, and what reuse restrictions, if any, should be imposed on its use and development.
+The agency shall publish notice of the hearing in the central register published by the state secretary pursuant to section 20A of chapter 9 within 30 days of the date of the hearing.
+Notification of the public hearing shall also be sent to the host municipality.
+Said notice shall be sent to the city manger in the case of a city under a Plan E form of government, the mayor and city council in the case of all other cities, the chairman of the board of selectmen in the case of a town, the county commissioners, the regional planning agency, and the representatives to the general court representing said host municipality.
+The agency shall set forth in such notice a description of the real property, a copy of the proposed redevelopment plan and the date of the public hearing.
+A notice of the public hearing shall also be placed, at least once each week for the 4 consecutive weeks preceding the hearing, in newspapers with sufficient circulation to inform the people of the host municipality.
+The hearing shall be held in the host municipality no sooner then 30 days and no later then 35 days after the notice is published in the central register.